 Abstract: Exact synthesis and characterization of different nanoparticles is needed for a broad range of biomedical applications.
 Traditionally, cinnamon has been used in food preparations and as a medicinal Medicine for the prevention and symptoms of a number of illnesses.
-It's established that cinnamon has antoxidants Antibacterial, anti-inflammatory, therapeutic and other properties.
+It's established that cinnamon has antioxidants, Antibacterial, anti-inflammatory, therapeutic and other properties.
 The characterization of "cinnamon nanoparticles" (CNPs) cultivated in liquid by "pulsed laser ablation" is recorded.
-The effect of various liquid media (ethanol and methanol) on CNP growth "morphology, structure and optical" properties is determined. " laser Q-switched Nd: YAG " 10 ns pulse length, 1 Hz wavelength 1064 nm and energy ablation laser (500 mJ) fluence of 15.92 J/cm.
-Using the measurements FESEM, Uv-Vis and FTIR, FESEM images, nucleation with CNPs of an average size of 18.39 nm (in ethanol and creative approach will provide a basis for generating "CNPs" Determined size delivery potential for growth It was shown that by intuitively choosing the liquid growth media, "the structural , morphological, physical optical properties" of such CNPs can be customized.
-This disclosure claimed that the current structured methodology bould provide a basis for the efficient large-scale processing of CNPs for widespread applications.
+The effect of various liquid media (ethanol and methanol) on CNP growth "morphology, structure and optical" properties is determined. " laser Q-switched Nd: YAG " 10 ns pulse length, 1 Hz wavelength 1064 nm and energy ablation laser (500 mJ) fluence of 15.92 J/cm2.
+Using the measurements FESEM, Uv-Vis and FTIR, FESEM images, nucleation with CNPs of an average size of 18.39 nm (in ethanol) and 45.43 nm (in methanol) were detected.
+CNP morphology has been found to be susceptible to liquid media.
+Our easy and creative approach will provide a basis for generating "CNPs" Determined size delivery potential for growth It was shown that by intuitively choosing the liquid growth media, "the structural, morphological, physical, optical properties" of such CNPs can be customized.
+This disclosure claimed that the current structured methodology could provide a basis for the efficient large-scale processing of CNPs for widespread applications.